-A price is agreed in such an agreement, which is subject to various adjustments that are customary in this type of
+A price is agreed in such an agreement, which is subject to various adjustments that are customary in this type of transaction.
+The main estimated values for this transaction are as follows:

 - an enterprise value of Euros 1.8 billion; - a cash inflow of Euros 1.4 billion (part of which would cover tax liabilities and other expenses related to the Transaction); and - a consolidated net capital gain of Euros 0.8 billion.